 Waste incineration installations also emit health-harming substances including dioxins, heavy metals and particulate matter that contaminate air, water and soil.

 The EU BREF on waste incineration (WI BREF) is setting binding minimum performance standards for these installations, aiming to prevent and minimise the negative impact that waste incineration operations can have on the environment.
+It was published in 2006 (under the Integrated Pollution Prevention and Control Directive of 1996, which was repealed and replaced by the Industrial Emissions Directive in 2014), and revised in 2014-2018.

-NGOs operating at national level are advised to closely follow the permitting process.
-The EEB has prepared a briefing to assist them in this mission, including blind spots and suggested recommendations.
+The EEB prepared a briefing to assist them in this mission, including blind spots and suggested recommendations.

-The BREF in a nutshell
+The review in a nutshell

 Most notably, progress has been made in terms of monitoring of mercury and dioxin emissions to the air, management of abnormal operating conditions – which are often associated with very high emission levels – and abatement of water pollution.